PowerFlow: Unlocking the Dual Nature of LLMs via Principled Distribution Matching: Experiments

 \textbf{Models and Baselines.} \, To evaluate the generalizability of PowerFlow, we conduct experiments across several representative model families and scales, including the 1.5B, 3B, and 7B variants of the Qwen2.5 series, the domain-specific Qwen2.5-Math series, and the Llama-3.2 series.

 For reasoning benchmarks, we compare PowerFlow against a comprehensive suite of baselines: (i) \textit{Base}: The original un-finetuned model. (ii) \textit{Low-temp}: The \textit{Base} model using a reduced inference temperature ($T' = T/\alpha$) following \citet{karan2025reasoning}. (iii) \textit{Instruct}: The official instruction-tuned version of the respective base model. (iv) \textit{Format-only}: A variant of our framework using $\alpha=1$, isolating the performance gains solely from improved answer extractability via the format penalty. (v) RLIF Methods: State-of-the-art unsupervised methods including \textit{Intuitor} (self-certainty rewards)~\cite{rlif}, \textit{EMPO} (semantic entropy rewards)~\cite{empo}, and \textit{TTRL} (majority-voting rewards)~\cite{ttrl}. (vi) \textit{PowerSampling}: An inference-time baseline that samples from the $\alpha$-power distribution using Markov Chain Monte Carlo (MCMC) methods~\cite{karan2025reasoning}. (vii) \textit{One-shot EM}: A method that directly minimizes token-level entropy via unsupervised optimization~\cite{gao2025one}. (viii) \textit{GRPO}: Group Relative Policy Optimization~\cite{shao2024deepseekmath} trained on the NuminaMath-CoT dataset with external verifiable rewards, representing a supervised counterpart.
-For reproducibility, we utilize the official open-source checkpoints for RLIF baselines, given the substantial computational overhead of full-scale fine-tuning. {We discuss this choice in Appendix~\ref{apd:further}.
+For GRPO, we follow the DAPO~\cite{yu2026dapo} training paradigm and verl's~\cite{sheng2025hybridflow} recipe, using an answer-verification reward that checks whether the final answer inside \texttt{\textbackslash boxed\{\}} matches the ground truth, together with asymmetric Clip-Higher to encourage exploration (which we retain when training PowerFlow as well).
+For reproducibility, we utilize the official open-source checkpoints for RLIF baselines, given the substantial computational overhead of full-scale fine-tuning.
+We discuss this choice in Appendix~\ref{apd:further}.
+Our training setup mirrors the EMPO recipe established in~\citet{empo}, which ensures a fair comparison against the released EMPO checkpoints.

 For creative writing tasks, we compare PowerFlow ($\alpha=0.5$) with: (i) \textit{Instruct}: The default instruct-tuned model. (ii) \textit{Base}: The original un-finetuned (pre-trained) model. (iii) \textit{High-temp}: The \textit{Instruct} model with an increased sampling temperature. (iv) \textit{VS-Standard}: The ``Verbalized Sampling'' method~\cite{zhang2025verbalized}, which improves diversity by adjusting prompts to elicit latent expressive variety.